Best Budget Templates: 12 Great Options for Monthly Budgets

-3. Federal Trade Commission Budget Worksheet
+10. Federal Trade Commission Budget Worksheet

 11. Dave Ramsey Monthly Cash Flow Plan

 Like other monthly budget templates, this one gives you space to budget for each category and record your spending.
 It’s more comprehensive than most printable templates — there are 16 lines for debts, not including mortgage or rent!

 Sometimes it takes a little trial and error to find the best fit.
-The good news is that most of these monthly budget templates are free, and almost all of the paid apps usually offer free trials.
+The good news is that most of these monthly budget templates are free, and even the paid apps usually offer free trials.

 Do you have a favorite budget template or tool?
 Don’t keep it to yourself — let us know in the comments!